Charlie Kirk’s pro-Trump youth group stokes vaccine resistance as covid surges again

 Andrew Kolvet, a spokesman for Kirk, said the activist is only opposed to vaccine mandates, adding, “If anywhere my client is represented as anti-vaccine that will be taken very seriously.
 This is a pro-freedom movement, not ‘anti-vax.’"

 The messages from his group stand out especially now because they’re discordant with a chorus of establishment GOP voices speaking with new urgency in favor of immunization, as the delta variant strikes hardest in red states.
-While former president Donald Trump, speaking at a weekend rally hosted by TPUSA in Phoenix, said he would “recommend” attendees take the vaccines, others have spoken out more forcefully.
+While former president Donald Trump, speaking at a weekend rally hosted by Turning Point Action in Phoenix, said he would “recommend” attendees take the vaccines, others have spoken out more forcefully.
 Rep. Steve Scalise of Louisiana, the No. 2 House Republican, said he got the vaccine this month because of the delta variant.
 Sarah Sanders, a former White House press secretary for Trump and now a candidate for governor in Arkansas, wrote an op-ed over the weekend urging readers to get the “Trump vaccine.”

 Kirk, who has catapulted himself to the center of Republican politics by cultivating a relationship with Trump and his family, called this approach by party leaders “virtue signaling” in an appearance on Fox’s “Tucker Carlson Tonight” last week.
 He also pointed misleadingly to the high volume of activity in the Vaccine Adverse Event Reporting System, or VAERS, where incomplete and unverified data about vaccine side effects — meant for examination by scientists and medical experts — are being misused by lawmakers and others to sow doubt about the shots, which passed rigorous safety reviews and have now been safely administered to hundreds of millions of people in the United States alone.